tolicodes/tolidates/index.markdown

 {% include_relative custom/head.html %}

 ## 🏴‍☠️ The Bounty
-I'm thrilled to unveil an unconventional but heartfelt initiative:
+I, Anatoliy (Toli) Zaslavskiy, am thrilled to unveil an unconventional but heartfelt initiative:
 > A $100,000 bounty for the soul who bridges me to my future primary partner.

 This is a quest for love, rooted in creativity and openness, inviting us to weave our destinies together in a story of growth, adventure, and deep connection.